roshankoirala/Machine_learning-/README.md

 # Linear-regression-

+TODO:
+Add a pdf file on each exercise elaborating the mathematics behind the algorithms.

 While learning machine learning by self study, I foud there are two great resources for the subject:

 https://www-bcf.usc.edu/~gareth/ISL/